Go to the source code of this file.

 * MemBuffer is a memory-resident buffer with printf()-like interface.
 It

-* hides all offest handling and overflow checking.
+* hides all offset handling and overflow checking.
 Moreover, it has a

-* build-in control that no partial data has been written.
+* built-in control that no partial data has been written.

 * MemBuffer is designed to handle relatively small data.
 It starts with a